Updated on November 2nd, 2024 By Felix Martinez

 Walmart Inc. (WMT) is a Dividend King, and an American retail giant.

-Back in 1974, Walmart paid its initial dividend of $0.05 per share, which has been raised annually since for 50 consecutive years, making it a Dividend King.
-In recent times, various retailers have faced challenges due to competition from internet retail, spearheaded by Amazon (AMZN).
+In 1974, Walmart paid its initial dividend of $0.05 per share, which has been raised annually for 51 consecutive years, making it a Dividend King.
+Recently, various retailers have faced challenges due to competition from internet retail, spearheaded by Amazon (AMZN).

-Nevertheless, Walmart has demonstrated its ability to thrive in a rapidly changing environment by adapting.
+Nevertheless, by adapting, Walmart has demonstrated its ability to thrive in a rapidly changing environment.
 The company has made substantial investments in its e-commerce platform.
 Unlike many other retailers, Walmart has shown it can compete with Amazon.

 This article will discuss the company’s business overview, growth prospects, competitive advantages, and expected returns.